 Where, π (Pi) = 3.142 or = 22/7

 As we know, a cylinder has two types of surfaces, one is the curved surface and the other is the circular bases.
-So the total surface area will be the sum of the two.
-Even to find the volume of cylinder, we consider both circular and lateral surfaces.
-Let us learn here how to derive the surface area for any given cylinder along with the formula and solved examples.
+So the total surface area will be the sum of the curved surface and two circular bases.

 Table of contents:

 The area of the cylinder is the total region covered by a cylinder in three-dimensional space.
-It is basically equal to the sum of area of two circular bases and curved surface area.
-The area for both the bases are equal for both right cylinder and oblique cylinder.
+The cylinder area is basically equal to the sum of the area of two circular bases and curved surface area.
+The area for both the bases is equal for both the right cylinder and oblique cylinder.
 In right cylinders, the two circular bases are exactly over each other and the axis line produces a right angle to the base.
 In case, if one of the circular bases is displaced and the axis does not produce the right angle to the base, then it is called the oblique cylinder.